Lamden/docs/docs/wallet/accounts_linked_create.md

 Click "Create Account" to create the Linked Account in the Lamden Vault.

-After the Linked Account is created the Dapp will be provided the Account Address for its Linked Account everytime you visit the website.
+After the Linked Account is created the Dapp will be provided the Account Address for its Linked Account every time you visit the website.